gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 ## Observable

-In case you're not familiar with it, I want to quickly introduce <a href="https://observablehq.com" target="_blank">Observable</a>, an online platform for writing JavaScript notebooks.
-It was created by <a href="https://bost.ocks.org/mike" target="_blank">Mike Bostock</a>, who you may recognize as the author of the <a href="https://d3js.org" target="_blank">D3.js</a> data visualization library.
+In case you're not familiar with it, I want to quickly introduce [Observable](https://observablehq.com), an online platform for writing JavaScript notebooks.
+It was created by [Mike Bostock](https://bost.ocks.org/mike), who you may recognize as the author of the [D3.js](https://d3js.org) data visualization library.

 Observable's key innovation is bringing reactivity to notebooks -- execution of one cell can trigger execution of others.
 Each cell registers a variable that other cells can depend on.
 When a cell executes, the updated output automatically propagates to all cells that depend on it, keeping all cells in sync.

 ## Cado

-After a few years of being a full time Python developer, wishing I could use Observable, wishing my notebooks were smarter, I decided to build a proof of concept called <a href="https://github.com/gregorybchris/cado" target="_blank">Cado</a>, bringing the reactive notebook paradigm to Python.
+After a few years of being a full time Python developer, wishing I could use Observable, wishing my notebooks were smarter, I decided to build a proof of concept called [Cado](https://github.com/gregorybchris/cado), bringing the reactive notebook paradigm to Python.

 <figure id="figure0">
   <img src="https://storage.googleapis.com/cgme/blog/posts/reactive-notebooks-python/cado-logo-shadow.svg?cache=2 width="200" className="no-shadow">